Pulse oximeters are invaluable devices that determine the saturation of oxygen in your blood within seconds.

 The Zacurate Pro Series 500C features everything a pilot needs from a pulse oximeter.

-First and foremost, it is highly accurate, giving SpO2 (blood oxygen saturation levels), pulse rate, and pulse strength readings in just 10 seconds.
+First and foremost, I found it to be highly accurate, giving SpO2 (blood oxygen saturation levels), pulse rate, and pulse strength readings in just 10 seconds.

-You will definitely appreciate the crystal clear, OLED display, and ability to adjust the brightness level to ensure the readings can be viewed at just a quick glance in any lighting.
+I appreciated the crystal clear, OLED display, and ability to adjust the brightness level to ensure I could view the readings at just a quick glance in any lighting.

-Additionally, the auditory alarm will come in handy to warn you when your SpO2 and Pulse Rate are beyond set limits.
+Additionally, the auditory alarm will come in handy to warn you when your SpO2 and Pulse Rate is beyond set limits.

 Best With App: Wellue Pulse Oximeter & App

-The Wellue Pulse Oximeter is your best option if you want compatibility with an app.$39.99 ($39.99 / Count)
+The Wellue Pulse Oximeter is your best option if you want compatibility with an app.Check Amazon for Pricing

 The ability to view real-time readings on a phone with its large display and record and store readings up to 10 hours continuously can be particularly beneficial for pilots.